 - Later we will use these θ0 and θ1 values to do the prediction for test data.

-I hope you liked today’s post.
-If you have any questions then feel free to comment below.
-If you want me to write on one specific topic then do tell it to me in the comments below.
+I hope you like this post.
+If you have any questions, then feel free to comment below.
+If you want me to write on one particular topic, then do tell it to me in the comments below.

 |Machine Learning A-Z: Hands-On Python & R In Data Science||